Plugins & Personas

 /persona off

-# The agent shows active persona in the meta tag:
+# The agent shows the active route and persona in metadata:

 - System prompt — base instructions and cognitive style